johnmiddleton12/storage-dapp/pretty-frontend/README.md

 * Downloading files does not require a crypto wallet, as the Polygon RPC URI is used as the node/access point for the smart contract calls.
 * Extensive tutorials are accessible within the app.

+### File Structure

+    .
+    ├── backend                 # Backend code
+    |   ├── contracts            # Contracts
+    |   |   ├── byteStorage.sol   # Byte Storage Contract source code
+    |   ├── scripts              # Scripts for deployment
+    |   ├── test                 # Contract tests
+    ├── frontend                # The React-based frontend used to interact with the contract │   ├── src                  # The source code for the frontend │   └── ...                 # etc.
+    ├── README.md               # This file
+    ├── *.py                    # Python scripts for local contract interaction ├── requirements.txt        # Module requirements for the local scripts ├── package.json            # The package.json file
+    └── ...                     # etc.

 ### Technologies Used

 * [React](https://reactjs.org/)